seballos/game-of-drones/README.md

 ## Run Dev

-* webpack dev server with hot reloading, no server rendering
+* Webpack dev server with hot reloading, no server rendering, and also run json-server for FAKE rest service and storage.

+* Make sure the db.json file exists, otherwise the json-server will fail.
 ```
 yarn dev
 ```